quantxt/api-docs/Theia4search.md

 #### `analyzType` ####

 `STEM` : Convert keywords into stems: Builders, BuIlDings, Builds and Built all become buil <br />
 `SIMPLE` : Remove non-Ascii characters and punctuations from the words.
-Year:2019 becomes year 2019 `WHITESPACE` Preserve all words as they appear, no lower casing or removal of any ascii or non-ascii characters
+Year:2019 becomes year 2019 <br />
+`WHITESPACE` Preserve all words as they appear, no lower casing or removal of any ascii or non-ascii characters <br />

 ### Query an existing Model